phoddie/runmod/readme.md

 1. On a clean shut-down the server sends a WebSocket close message.

 ### Using USB
 The `runmod` app communicates over USB using a serial connection.
-Because the ESP8266 and ESP32 do not have USB support, a bridge chip is used, typically the CP2102.
+Because the ESP8266 and ESP32 do not have build-in USB support, a bridge chip is used, typically the CP2102.
 The DTR pin is used to reset the microcontroller.
-The ESP8266 communicates at 921600 baud and the ESP32 at 460800 baud.
+The ESP8266 communicates at 921600 baud; the ESP32, at 460800 baud.

 When debugging over USB using a computer, the `serial2xsbug` command line tool serves as a bridge between USB and the network socket used by xsbug for communication.
-Each message sent begins with a XML processing instruction that indicates the JavaScript virtual machine that is sending or receiving the message.
-This allows a single USB connection to debug multiple virtual machines running on a single microcontroller.
+Each message sent begins with a XML processing instruction that indicates the JavaScript virtual machine associated with the message (either the machine that is sending the message or receiving it).
+This allows one USB connection to be used to debug multiple virtual machines running on a single microcontroller.
 The preamble for a text (debugging) message looks like this:

 	<?xs.00321080?>